 With that out of the way, let me show how how to place the tool.

 Step 3) Drag The Tool From The Beginning Of The Swing To The End

 So, you’ve found where the current swing begins and ends.

-The way you do this is easy: you just drag and hold from the beginning of the swing to the end.
 There are a couple of nuances to it, however, so let’s do a quick walk-through now.

 First off, find the lowest low created at the beginning of the current upswing.